hepplerj/Dissertation/ch2.dissertation.Heppler.md

 floodplains, hillsides, fault lines, and wetlands.
-Such flexible land use gave San Jose city leaders what they wanted, drawing developers to the city rather than its neighbors whose land use policies were more restrictive.^[Troustine, Movers and Shakers, 95.]
-Sometimes housing developments occurred on land originally blocked by the county as improper for development, only to be annexed by a city and opened to development^["Proper Storm Drainage Possible, Says Planner," San Jose Mercury, January 5, 1956.].
+Such flexible land use gave San Jose city leaders what they wanted, drawing developers to the city rather than its neighbors whose land use policies were more restrictive.^[@trounstine1982movers, 95.]
+Sometimes housing developments occurred on land originally blocked by the county as improper for development, only to be annexed by a city and opened to development^["Proper Storm Drainage Possible, Says Planner," *San Jose Mercury*, January 5, 1956.].
 No type of land, it seemed, would be off the table for San Jose civic leaders.

 San Jose had to confront more than the politics surrounding the environment.
 They confronted the environment itself, which had its own ways of dictating the limits of urban growth.
 The approval of development in areas prone to flooding provides one example of the environmental limits of growth.
 The city's poor planning exacerbated flooding problems.
 As more and more soil was paved over or built upon, the less area remained to absorb excess